 CHE 822 Advanced Analytical Chemistry.
-(3) A. Prerequisite: CHE 525/725 or departmental approval.
-Modern practices in chemical analysis.
+(3) A. Modern practices in chemical analysis.
 Sampling, sample preparation, spectroscopic and chromatographic methods.

 CHE 830 Applied Biochemistry (3) A. Prerequisite: CHE 430 or departmental approval.
 Structure, analysis, and organization of proteins; drug development; organic mechanisms of enzyme action; and the chemistry of the immune system.